brotulix/arduino-bottlerocket/README.md

 ```

 * Debug: `D`.
 The function of this command will vary during development.
-As of 2019-07-20, the format is as follows:
+As of 2019-07-20, the effect is a reply in the following format:
 ```
 ----- DEBUG -----
 Current state is S0